wan-yang/covid_SouthAfrica/README.md

 ## Code and data for: Yang & Shaman.
-2022 COVID-19 pandemic dynamics in South Africa and epidemiological characteristics of three variants of concern (Beta, Delta, and Omicron). medRxiv:2021.2012.2019.21268073.
+2022 COVID-19 pandemic dynamics in South Africa and epidemiological characteristics of three variants of concern (Beta, Delta, and Omicron). eLife 2022.

 ### data